mosi-sol/Solidity101/collection-5/readme.md

 This contract stores the buyer, seller, amount, and payment status.
 When the buyer wants to make a payment, they would call the `pay()` function and provide the necessary parameters.
 The function checks that the user calling it is the buyer, and that the payment amount matches the agreed amount.
 It then sends the payment to the seller and sets the payment status to `true`.

-3. Reviews: Here's an example of how a review smart contract could be implemented in Solidity:
+3. **Reviews**: Here's an example of how a review smart contract could be implemented in Solidity:

 ```solidity
 contract Review {